MIT Researchers Enhance AI Data Privacy with Improved PAC Privacy Framework

 Share

 MIT researchers have developed an enhanced version of the PAC Privacy framework, improving the balance between AI model accuracy and data privacy protection.
-This new method is more computationally efficient and can be applied to various algorithms without accessing their inner workings.
+The new method is more computationally efficient and can be applied to various algorithms without accessing their inner workings.

 MIT Researchers Advance AI Data Privacy Protection